edace91/Week11-Hangman/README.md

 ## Motivation

-Revisit an old application and make it a console based app on Node.js using constructors
+Revisit an old application and make it a console based app on Node.js using constructors.